 4. Building a StoryBrand

 Donald Miller, the author of Building a StoryBrand: Clarify Your Message So Customers Will Listen, is an experienced businessman.
-His years of experience in marketing, as well as his experience in serving as the CEO of the StoryBrand marketing company, has enabled him to create a unique book that provides the reader with proven solutions on how to better connect with their customers.
+His years of experience in marketing, as well as his experience in serving as the CEO of the StoryBrand marketing company, has enabled him to create a unique book for customer service that provides the reader with proven solutions on how to better connect with their customers.
 Miller’s book is a top read for any individual looking to better serve their customers’ needs, while also keeping business growth at the forefront of concerns.

 Length: 228 pages